javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 ## Removal methods

-To remove nodes, there are following methods:
+To remove nodes, there are the following methods:

 `parentElem.removeChild(node)`